-It’s recommended a septic load dye evaluation is performed if there is no septic system maintenance history, when there are suspicious wet ground areas, if there are known soil problems, or if other historic or site conditions cause concerns about the condition of the septic system.
-Also, septic system loading dye tests are often requested by some lenders.
+Conley Home Inspections, LLC recommends a septic load dye evaluation if there has been no septic system maintenance history, when there are suspicious wet ground areas, if there are known soil problems, or if other historic or site conditions causes concerns about the condition of the septic system.
+Septic system loading dye tests are often requested by some lenders.

-During the evaluation, occasionally waste water & dye flows up through the ground surface or backs-up into lower level tubs, both of which indicate septic failure.
+Note: During the evaluation, occasionally waste water & dye flows up through the ground surface or backs-up into lower level tubs, both indicate septic failure.

 This unsanitary condition requiring further evaluation by a licensed septic system contractor qualified to inspect, repair and clean septic systems.
 The load test will not reveal the complete condition of the system.
 A complete septic system evaluation uncovers defects in the system which can save unexpected expense.
 Such an inspection, to have the system load-dye tested and with tank top removed is provided by Conley Inspection, LLC.